danielbodnar/awesome-stars/BY-LANG.md

 - [thedevdavid/digital-garden](https://github.com/thedevdavid/digital-garden) - An open source blog (digital garden) template for developers
 - [pcaversaccio/hardhat-project-template-ts](https://github.com/pcaversaccio/hardhat-project-template-ts) - A fully-fledged Hardhat project template based on TypeScript.
 - [jvidalv/vital](https://github.com/jvidalv/vital) - Starter template for Vite with React (TypeScript).
 Supports Tailwind.
 Vitest and @react/testing-library configured and ready to go.
 Also ESLint, Prettier, Husky, Commit-lint and Atomic Design for comp
 - [kbysiec/vite-vanilla-ts-lib-starter](https://github.com/kbysiec/vite-vanilla-ts-lib-starter) - The starter is built on top of Vite 5.x and prepared for writing libraries in TypeScript.
-It generates a hybrid package - both support for CommonJS and ESM modules.
+It generates a package with support for ESM modules and IIFE.
 - [daltonmenezes/electron-app](https://github.com/daltonmenezes/electron-app) - 💅 A fast and ready-to-go with a well-thought-out structure Electron app boilerplate with ReactJS, TypeScript, CSS / SASS modules, Electron Vite, Eslint, Prettier, GitHub Action releases and more.
 - [atilafassina/quantum](https://github.com/atilafassina/quantum) - Opinionated Tauri v2 Template with SolidStart
 - [Siumauricio/nextui-dashboard-template](https://github.com/Siumauricio/nextui-dashboard-template) - Dashboard starter using NextUI V2 and Nextjs.